JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/docs/technical-analysis.md

 | Persist | Existence and name of the custom scope | Consent display value |
 | Loot | `consentType`, resource name, scope name, OAuth flow structure | Grant IDs, authorization codes, tokens, environment-specific redirect values |

 The callback evidence does not expose reusable tokens, authorization codes, or other live credentials.
+The decoded value was produced locally and was never transmitted to an external service.

 ---